Tag Archives: engine

 But no matter if you are operating a boat or merely along for the ride, boating can pose many dangers if safety isn’t taken seriously.
 According to the United States Coast Guard, there were 564 fatalities and 2,126 injuries involving boats in 2023.
 Risks can include drowning, crashing, hazardous conditions, not being aware of your surroundings and countless other injuries that can occur on and off the boat.

-- Check the Engine: Most boats are run hard on the weekends and left idle for the rest of the week.
-This irregular use is hard on a boat.
-That’s why it’s so important to inspect and check all the engine
+3. Eye the engine: Most boats are run hard on the weekends and left idle the rest of the week.
+This irregular use is hard on any watercraft.
+That’s why it’s so important to check all engine components and fluids every time you hit the water.
+If you find a leak, get it fixed right away to prevent more damage and keep toxins out of the water.

 For information only.
 Not applicable to all situations.